-- the individual elements of process illustrations - the back button in the top left corner to go back to the previous level - the sitemap button in the top right corner to go to a detailed, clickable directory of all manual contents.
+- the individual elements of process illustrations - previous level - the sitemap button in the top right corner to go to a detailed, clickable directory of all manual contents.

-We hope that the manual will inspire your work as much as ours.

-- The lot team
+We hope that the manual will inspire your work as much as ours. - The lot team